herolab-uga/cqlite/README.md

 For the multi-robot case, there should be a node that merges all the local maps into one global map.
 You can use [this](http://wiki.ros.org/multirobot_map_merge) package.

 ## 4. Nodes
 There are 4 types of nodes; nodes for detecting frontier points in an occupancy grid map, a node for filtering the detected points, a node for assigning the points to the robots, and a node for planning path for robot.
-The following figure shows the syste, arcitecture of CQLite:
+The following figure shows the system arcitecture of CQLite:

 ![alt text](/image/cqlite_architecture.png "System Achitecture of CQLite")